pjobson/onion_omega2p_experiments/docs/setting_up_sdcard_for_root_and_swap.md

     Calling ioctl() to re-read partition table.
     Syncing disks.

-This will drop you back to the shell, run `fdisk` again and you should see your partitions have changed and shows something like this.
+This will drop you back to the shell, run `fdisk -l` again and you should see your partitions have changed and shows something like this.

     Disk /dev/mmcblk0: 7.2 GiB, 7746879488 bytes, 15130624 sectors
     Units: sectors of 1 * 512 = 512 bytes